 Understanding Adjusting Entries

 Adjusting entries play a crucial role in ensuring accurate financial records.
-These entries align the financial statements with the actual financial state of a business at the end of an accounting period.
+These entries align financial statements with the actual financial state of a business at the end of an accounting period.

 Definition of Adjusting Entries